 We do not recommend extinguishing your creation by blowing on it.
 Use a snuffer that will deprive the candle of air to release less black smoke and soot.

-Temperature distribution of a candle flame
+Temperature zone of candle wick

 The flame of a candle is separated into different zones of incandescence and temperature, easily visible to the naked eye: